 “Giving your child up” for adoption looks like:

 Plus, the end of the adoption process is not the end of your adoption journey.
 Placement is not “goodbye;” it’s “see you later.”

 The vast majority of adoptions today are open.
 Along with putting you in control of your unplanned pregnancy, adoption creates the opportunity for a lifelong connection with your baby, even after placement.

 Today's birth mothers see firsthand how their babies grow up though pictures, letters and even visits and phone calls.

-And finally, you not only choose your adoption plan and your level of openness, but you also choose the life you imagine for your baby.
+And finally, when you put your newborn up for adoption, you not only choose your adoption plan and your level of openness, but you also choose the life you imagine for your baby.
 From family pets and holiday traditions to values and education, you can choose a family for your baby that fits all of the hopes and dreams you have for your child.

 Be Sure You Find the Best Parents

 “Okay,” you may be thinking, “but how can I be sure that all of this comes true for my baby?”

 The best way to find the adoptive parents you think will be perfect for your baby is to work with an agency like American Adoptions.
 We believe that every child has a right to grow up in a loving family, and every woman experiencing unplanned pregnancy has a right to choose adoption.

 During our 30 years of experience as an adoption agency, we have continually improved our screening process to ensure we are working with the very best couples in the U.S. While every agency has screening standards, we go above and beyond to find hopeful adoptive parents who will provide the best life for your baby.